chdsbd/kodiak/docs/docs/troubleshooting.md

 If all else fails, you can reinstall the Kodiak GitHub App.
 After reinstalling, follow the "workarounds" section above to trigger Kodiak to evaluate your exiting pull requests.

-If you need to do this, please also contact support@github.com.
+If you need to do this, please also contact support@github.com as this is likely a bug.

 ## Known issues